 The AIT2500 is a full function SOTDMA AIS transponder with NMEA 0183, NMEA 2000 and USB data outputs.
 It is also supplied with a GPS antenna and requires connection to a VHF antenna or suitable VHF-AIS antenna splitter.

-The AIT2500 the option of an AIS SART alarm which is great for use with personal AIS MOB devices.
+The AIT2500 has the option of an AIS SART alarm.
+Which is great for use with personal AIS MOB devices.

 Class B+ is a new generation of AIS functionality based on SOTDMA (self organised TMDA) messaging rather than the simpler CSTDMA (carrier sense TDMA).
 It guarantees your AIS transmission will get a time slot, even in areas of very high traffic density.
 It also specifies a 5W transmission power (compared with 2W for Class B) and a transmission rate that increases as the vessel moves faster.
-With regular Class B protocol, the transmission rate is fixed at every 30 seconds when the vessel is moving.
-It is ideal for ocean sailors requiring the best possible performance and future proof satellite tracking applications, fast power boats and smaller non-mandated commercial vessels.
-Please click here if you want to learn more about Class B+
+The transmission rate is fixed at every 30 seconds when the vessel is moving with regular Class B protocol.
+It is therefore ideal for ocean sailors requiring the best possible performance and future proof satellite tracking applications, fast power boats and smaller non-mandated commercial vessels.
+Please click here if you want to learn more about Class B+.

 “Easy to use PC navigation software compatible with Navionics charts.
 Powerful features and AIS enhanced displays.”